ConfederacyOfGaia/Gaia/dms-guide.md

 ### Forest Elves

-The forest elves' traditional homeland is an immense forest in the northeast of Enda.
+The forest elves' traditional homeland is an immense forest in the ~~northeast~~ center of Enda.
 An elven PC will know where this is.

 Elves originated here, in the distant past, with some of them migrating north to the tundra, and others migrating south to live on the Sea of Fallen Stars.

+Example elven tree house: http://www.albinjohnson.com/d&d/resources/maps/cov-elftreecity-teuveamanthaar.jpg

 ### Sea Elves